Skip to main content

 } else {

-stripeSecretKey = await getSetting('stripeSecretKey', '');
+stripeSecretKey = await getSetting("stripeSecretKey", "");

 }

-const stripe = require('stripe')(stripeSecretKey);
+const stripe = require("stripe")(stripeSecretKey);

-// Webhook enpoint secret
+// Webhook endpoint secret

 let endpointSecret;